 Since your purchases are reported to the credit bureaus – Equifax and TransUnion – a secured credit card is a useful tool for creating a good credit history.
 If you have no credit history or a poor credit history, here are five tips for using a secured credit card.

-A prepaid credit card is also an option for people who need a credit card but have no credit history or a poor credit history.
-Both a secured card and a prepaid credit card require you to provide money before you use the card.
-The difference is, with a secured credit card, your cash deposit is used as collateral but not for purchases.
-When you load cash onto a prepaid credit card, that amount (and only that amount) will be available to pay for purchases.
 For example, if you load $300 on a prepaid credit card and use the card to make a $50 purchase, the amount on your prepaid card drops to $250.
-Also, purchases made on a prepaid credit card are not reported to the credit bureaus, so your payment history on these credit cards won’t affect your credit score.
+Also, purchases made on a prepaid credit card are not reported to the credit bureaus, so your payment history on these cards won’t affect your credit score.

 If you’re having trouble keeping up with bill payments or you’re regularly missing bill payments altogether, a Licensed Insolvency Trustee can help you explore your options for debt relief.
 Book a free consultation today.